salsa-rs/salsa/book/src/tuning.md

 ```

 The value is currently a minimum per-revision inspection budget, not a hard
 capacity.
-New values receive multiple revisions of grace.
-Values that are reused
-across revisions move into older generations, while values that remain cold
+New values enter a compact probation cohort for 16 revisions.
+Values
+reused during probation become full residents and can move through warm, hot,
+and tenured generations; one-shot values are evicted directly when probation
-across repeated inspections are evicted.
-Large due cohorts are processed
+expires.
+Large due cohorts are processed incrementally across revisions to limit
-incrementally across revisions to limit maintenance pauses.
+maintenance pauses.

 ### Zero-Cost When Disabled